How To Make Whipped Cream Without Heavy Creams

 Try Cashew Cream for Richness

-Cashew cream is another excellent option for adding richness to your desserts without heavy cream.
-Cashew cream has a creamy texture and a subtle nutty flavor that complements a wide range of sweet treats.
-To make the cashew cream:
+Cashew cream is another excellent option for adding richness to desserts without heavy cream.
+Its creamy texture and subtle nutty flavor complement a wide range of sweet treats.

-1. Soak raw cashews in water for a few hours or overnight until they become soft and plump.
+1. Soak raw cashews in water for a few hours or overnight until they become soft and plump

-2. Drain the cashews and place them in a blender or food processor.
+2. Drain the cashews and place them in a blender or food processor

-3. Add fresh water and blend until smooth and creamy.
+3. Add fresh water and blend until smooth and creamy

-4. Adjust the consistency by adding more water if needed.
+4. Adjust the consistency by adding more water if needed

 Create a Vegan Whipped Cream